rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-08.md

 <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): B</details>

-Question #5.
-A company is migrating one of its legacy systems from an on-premises data center to AWS.
+5. A company is migrating one of its legacy systems from an on-premises data center to AWS.
 The application server will run on AWS, but the database must remain in the on-premises data center for compliance reasons.
 The database is sensitive to network latency.
 Additionally, the data that travels between the on-premises data center and AWS must have IPsec encryption.
 Which combination of AWS solutions will meet these requirements?
 (Choose two.)

     - A. AWS Site-to-Site VPN